-One hundred per cent of pharmacy graduates from the University of Tasmania are finding full-time employment within four months of graduating, according to The Good Universities Guide 2017, released today by the Good Education Group.
+One hundred per cent of pharmacy graduates from the University of Tasmania are finding full-time employment within four months of graduating, according to The Good Universities Guide 2017, released today by the Good Education Media.

 The stand-out course offered at Tasmania’s only university also scored well for ‘teaching quality’ and ‘skills development’ and had the highest median graduate salary.
 The university also ranked among the top performers in the health services and support field, with graduates receiving an impressive median salary of $80,000 — the highest of any university in the field.

 Ross White, Head of Product at the Good Education Media, said the results show that health and science graduates are in demand and highly valued by industry.